LTLA/rds2cpp/README.md

 ## Known limitations

 This library may not support RDS files created using `saveRDS()` with non-default parameters.

+Environments are written without a hash table, so as to avoid the need to replicate R's string hashing logic.
+This may result in slower retrieval of variables when those environments are loaded into an R session.

 Currently, no support is provided for unserializing built-in functions or user-defined closures.